Unbewohnte/pngrip/README.md

 ## Usage
-pngrip [DESTINATION] [PATH]...
+pngrip [DESTINATION] [FILES]...

 where DESTINATION is the path to the existing or non-existing directory where ripped images will be delivered

 and

-PATH... are paths to the files to rip images from
+FILES... are paths to the files to rip images from

 ## Examples